- Day 1: Arriving in Korea

 General Terms when Traveling to Seoul

-These will come in handy when you want to ask for certain foods or the waiter for anything.
+These will be useful when you ask for certain foods or the waiter for anything.

 Seaweed – 김 (kim)